mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

  * As we can see the program runs normal, printing out "hello world" twice, but when we lok at the HEAP SUMMARY we see that there were 3 allocations and 1 free.
 This means that we have a memory leak again.

  * If we look back at our progam we can see that we used new but never called delete.

- * To fix our problem we ned to add in deletes for the VAR pointer and the PTR pointer like such:
+ * To fix our problem we need to add in some deletes for the VAR pointer and the PTR pointer like such:

 ```
     1 #include <iostream>